LifelikeDev/conFusion/README.md

 # conFusion
 conFusion Restaurant website project

-This is a website for conFusion Restaurant
+This is a website for conFusion Restaurant.